quantum-engineering-polito/CourseNotes/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE.md](LICENSE.md) file for details.
+**This license prohibits commercial use without explicit permission from the copyright holder**